CaneBayComputers/podium/README.md

 ### Setting Up a Project

-For setting up an existing project, use:
+For setting up an already downloaded project, use:

 ```bash
 ./setup_project.sh <project_name>